We explain your rights and obligations under the law.

 Hearing from the debt collector can be a frightening experience for some.
-We explain your rights and obligations under the law.
+Here are your rights and obligations as a debtor.

 I don't believe I owe this money.
 What should I do?